-Nifedipine is not a beta-blocker and therefore gives no protection against the dangers of abrupt withdrawal of beta-blocking drugs.
+Since nifedipine has no beta-blocking activity, it gives no protection against the dangers of abrupt withdrawal of beta-blocking drugs.
 Withdrawal of any previously prescribed beta-blockers should be gradual, preferably over 8 to 10 days.

-Nifedipine may be used in combination with beta-blockers and other antihypertensive agents, but the possibility of an additive effect resulting in postural hypotension and/or cardiac failure must be borne in mind.
-Nifedipine will not prevent possible rebound effects after cessation of other antihypertensive therapy.
+Nifedipine may be used in combination with beta-blocking drugs and other antihypertensive agents, but the possibility of an additive effect resulting in postural hypotension should be borne in mind.
+Nifedipine will not prevent possible rebound effects after cessation of other anti-hypertensive therapy.